Our site is in soft launch as we enhance features and update content.

 Other Services

-• Permits: Sagarmath National Park (SNP) Permit, Khumbu Pasang Lhamu Rural Municipality (Trek Card), & Kyajo Ri Peak Climbing Permit
+• Permits: Sagarmath National Park (SNP) Permit, Khumbu Pasang Lhamu Rural Municipality (Trek Card), & Kyajo Ri Climbing Permit

 • Gear: 1 duffel bag - to be returned after the trek